 With the help of non-profit organization, Ganga Ghar, we’ve coordinated efforts to donate our handmade blankets to be distributed to people who need them.
 You can learn more about what resources are needed by visiting the www.gangaghar.org

-Theresa is Spoonflower's Sr. Manager of Content and Creative.
-She currently spends evenings pursuing her Master’s degree in Digital Communication at UNC Chapel Hill.
-Theresa loves to watch and paint birds, sew her own clothes, garden, and eat pasta as often as possible in her home city of Durham, NC.
+Theresa Rizzuto is Spoonflower’s Senior Manager of Content and Creative.
+She recently completed her Master’s degree in Digital Communication at UNC Chapel Hill, where she focused on digital accessibility for her thesis work.
+When she's not immersed in all things content + creative at Spoonflower, Theresa likes to watch and paint birds, make clothes, garden, and eat pasta as often as possible in her home city of Durham, NC.

 Kudos for your kindness and generosity!
 Ganga Ghar is doing wonderful work!